JBowers0921/configure-ad/README.md

 <br />
 <br />
 <p>
-3.C   On the next screen, look for the warning triangle in the upper right by the flag on the dash board.
+3.c   On the next screen, look for the warning triangle by the flag on the dash board tool bar.
 Click on it to open a small screen.
-Select " Promote This Server to a domain".
+Select " Promote This Server to a domain...".
 <p>
 <br />
 <br />